-Busse, Theodor Ernst Hermann August, born on 15-12-1887 in Frankfurt an der Oder,
+Busse, Theodor Ernst Hermann August, born on 15-12-1887 in Frankfurt an der Oder.

-joined the Imperial German Army as an officer cadet in 1915.
+.
+Daughter Annemarie, married Schlafer, was born on 13-09-1929.
+Theodor joined the Imperial German Army as an officer cadet in 1915.
 During World War I he won the Knights Cross with Swords of the Hohenzollern Order

 .
 After the armistice he was accepted as one of 2000 officers into the new 100.000 men Reichswehr, eight Infantry and two Cavalry divisions, where he steadily rose in rank.
 Busse was a General Staff Officer in April 1939 and between 1940 and 1942 he served as the Chief of Operations to then General der Infanterie,